hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 When the installation process completes, a Success message will appear in the upper right side of the interface.
 <br /> <br/>
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> Upon successful completion of the installation process,
-the content package has been properly installed on the HP Cloud OS Administration node, but not yet enabled.
-Such enabling is performed in the HP Cloud OS Installation Dashboard.
+the content package has been properly installed on the HP Helion Cloud OS Administration node, but not yet enabled.
+Such enabling is performed in the HP Helion Cloud OS Installation Dashboard.
 For information on how to enable and disable content packages, refer to the <a href="/cloudos/install/updates-and-extensions">Updates and Extensions</a> topic, which is part of
 <a href="/cloudos/install/">Install and Configure Your Cloud</a>.</p>
 </td>